Asset Location Methodology

 A closely related term is "tax efficiency" and this is one that most discussions of asset location will inevitably focus on.
 A tax-efficient asset is one that has minimal "tax drag."
 Prioritizing assets on the basis of tax efficiency allows for asset location decisions to be made following a simple, rule-based approach.

 Both "tax drag" and "tax efficiency" are concepts pertaining to taxation of returns in a taxable account.
 Therefore, we first consider that account, where the rules are most elaborate.
 With an understanding of these rules, we can layer on the impact of the two types of qualified accounts.

 Returns in a Taxable Account

-There are two types of investment income, and two types of applicable tax rates, but they do not correlate neatly.
-Their interaction is easier to describe if we define the rates first.
+There are two types of investment income, and two types of applicable tax rates.

 Two types of investment tax rates.
 All investment income in a taxable brokerage account is subject to one of two rate categories (with material exceptions noted).
 For simplicity, and to keep the analysis universal, this section only addresses federal tax (state tax is considered when testing for performance).